 Bellevue and Seattle are neighbors, just a few miles apart and separated by a lake and a few floating bridges.
 Despite their close proximity, the two cities are pretty unique from each other.
 If you're looking to move to the area or are visiting and aren't sure if you want to stay in the heart of Seattle (because for sure there are pros and cons), it helps to know the perks each city has over the other.

 Overall, Seattle is the city where you’ll want to head for any big city experiences, from events and concerts to high-end meals.
 Bellevue is the place for you if you want to be close to the action without being right at its center.
-You’ll find perks like free parking there, too (good luck finding that in most of Seattle’s center)!
-But, really, it comes down to what you’re looking for as Bellevue and Seattle both are great cities overall!
+You’ll find things like free parking there, too (good luck finding that in most of Seattle’s center).
+But, really, it comes down to what you’re looking for as Bellevue and Seattle both are great cities overall.

 Location, Size and a Bit of History